cswertz/lerndorf/README.md

 A new release will be made after each Milestone.

 ## Contributions
 Contributions are very welcome.
-Make sure to direct you PR's against the dev branch.
+Make sure to direct you PR's against the develop branch.
 Make sure that tests are in place and that your PR is passing all the tests.